not-a-ethan/Portfiolio/README.md

 ## Technologies

-I used HTML and CSS to build this webpage.
+I used HTML and CSS and JS to build this website.
 Some projects on the page are made in JS.

 ## Collaborators

-[I (Ethan)](https://github.com/ethan-master-coding) and all these [people](https://github.com/ethan-master-coding/My-work/graphs/contributors) have worked on the site.
+[I (Ethan)](https://github.com/ethan-master-coding) have worked on the site.

 ## License